Spin chemistry: Reaction kinetics and the Zeeman interaction

-where $\Delta E$ is the energy of the Zeeman interaction, $\nu_\text{L}$ is the Larmor frequency, $B$ is the external magnetic field, $\mu_\text{B}$ is the Bohr magneton, $h$ is the Planck constant, and $g$ is the g-factor of a free electron, which is slightly different in different radicals.
+where $\Delta E$ is the energy of the Zeeman interaction, $\nu_\text{L}$ is the Larmor frequency, $B$ is the external magnetic field, $\mu_\text{B}$ is the Bohr magneton, $h$ is the Planck constant, and $g$ is the g-factor of a free electron, times -1.

+The g-factor is slightly different in different radicals.

 It is common to see the Zeeman interaction formulated in other ways.

 Hyperfine interactions

 Hyperfine interactions, the internal magnetic fields of local magnetic isotopes, play a significant role as well in the spin dynamics of radical-pairs.

 Zeeman interactions and magnetoreception

 Because the Zeeman interaction is a function of magnetic field and Larmor frequency, it can be obstructed or amplified by altering the external magnetic or the Larmor frequency with experimental instruments that generate oscillating fields.
 It has been observed that migratory birds lose their navigational abilities in such conditions where the Zeeman interaction is obstructed in radical-pairs.